metabrainz/troi-recommendation-playground/docs/introduction.rst

 ======================

 Troi uses a pipeline architecture comprised of Elements (a node in the pipeline) that can be chained togther.
-Each element can be a source of data and act like a filter that takes the incoming data, acts on it and passes output data.
+Each element :py:class:`~troi.__init__.Element` can be a source of data and act like a filter that takes the incoming data, acts on it and passes output data.
 At the end of the pipeline, the last element should return a Playlist object that the Troi main function can then display or submit to ListenBrainz or other services.